 This means our course can be completed sooner, and there is a good reason for that: Continuing Studies courses are targeted primarily at adult learners with busy schedules who are looking to pick up a skill or improve existing ones.

 Yes.
-We currently offer three types of credentials: Digital Badges, Awards of Achievement, and Certificates of Completion.
-For details on each credential, see Programs.
+We currently offer three types of credentials: Seals of Proficiency, Awards of Achievement, and Certificates of Completion.

 How do I go about receiving my credential?
 And by credential, I mean the actual piece of paper or certificate?